Skip to main content

 Methodology

 The methodology used includes communicative activities, authentic materials, individual work, group work and whole class participation.
 Class sessions require attendance and active participation in English to maximise learning outcomes.
+Reading tasks are assigned using the flipped classroom method with students reading texts at home followed by guided discussion and evaluation in class.
 You have approximately 60 contact hours during the semester.
 Classes are 4 hours a week, 2 hours in a subgroup and 2 hours with the whole class.
-You also have 90 hours of autonomous self-study for COIL/PBL development, reading class material and preparing for assessed activities.
+You also have 90 hours of autonomous self-study for project work, reading class material and preparing for assessed activities.

 Bibliography